Write thoughts, not words

 Sometimes, I would get carried away and would write nonstop, but at the end of the passage I always read the text back and forth, trimming words and phrases along the way until only the ideas and thoughts shine through, with the language invisible.

 So, there's no secret in good writing, just lots of honest writing and talking to yourself.
 You are the best auditor and censor, to check if your ideas have been corrupted, crippled or confused by your writing.
-If so, cut-and-rewrite, and cut-and-rewrite.
+If so, cut-and-rewrite, and cut-and-rewrite (that's the way Ernest Hemmingway wrote).

-By the way, I almost forgot to mention this point: your ideas and thoughts must be worth expressing out loud in the first place.
-And they must be your own personal, original, genuine, authentic ideas and thoughts, not what you have borrowed from insightful friends and clear-witted books.
+I almost forgot to mention this point: your ideas and plots must be worth expressing out loud in the first place.
+And they must be your own personal, original, authentic ideas and thoughts, not what you have borrowed from articulated friends and expressive books.

-This is the temptation I frequently fall into: some idea or thought is so well-expressed, so beautifully crafted from a printed passage or a passing remark that I want to take it and pass it on to others as if the glitter were mine.
-As a teenager I used to copy reams of poetry and elegant prose, memorise their expression and incorporate them in my writing.
-Thankfully, I woke up one morning, read my youthful musing and blushed red, crimson and scarlet (in other words, I was so embarrassed I wanted to bury my head under a pile of unicorn dung).
+This is the temptation I frequently fall into: some idea or thought is so well-expressed, so elegantly crafted from a printed passage or a passing remark that I want to take it and pass it on to others as if the glitter were mine.
+During my teenage years I used to copy reams of rhyming poetry and smart prose, memorise the text and incorporate many of the expressions in my writing.
+Thankfully, I woke up one morning, read my youthful musing and blushed crimson (in other words, I was so embarrassed I wanted to bury my head under a pile of cow dung).
 Gawd, I quickly destroyed those mushy writings before someone saw them and ridiculed me to death.

-I think you get my drift... write your ideas and thoughts, not words.
-I won't go on and on about the art of good, effective writing because you can read such motherhood statements in the fat, expensive volumes on writing that Reader's Digest periodically published and left permanently on the self-improvement shelves of bookshops.
-I used to be a sucker for self-improvement books until I woke up one morning (I swear all these "woking up" were real) and realised my savings were enriching some publisher far across the ocean without any prospect of enriching myself in return.
-Writing doesn't pay well, not even for journalists working for thriving newspapers.
+I think you get my drift... write your own ideas and plots, not words.
+I won’t go on and on about the art of effective writing because you can read such statements in the fat, expensive tomes on writing that Reader's Digest periodically published and left permanently on the self-improvement shelves of bookshops.
+I used to be a sucker for self-improvement books until again I woke up one morning and realised my savings were enriching some publisher far across the ocean without any prospect of enriching myself in return.